chsauget/Hackathon-for-Social-Good/README.md

 # Hackathon for Social Good
-Repository for the Databricks Hackathon !
+Repository for the Databricks Hackathon for Social Good !

 ## Installation